airacommunity/AIRA-Documentation/AIRA Installation Guide.md

 ls -l /opt/aira/core/
 ```

 Ensure that the output reflects the new ownership, and all files are owned by the NGINX user (`nginx`).
-The result should resemble something like:

 ## Step 4 : Install Node Modules of Backend and Start Conductor Commands